Santa Rosa, Laguna: Economy

-Banking

-Major commercial banks in the Philippines operate in the city.
-Currently, the city hosts banking institutions that offer banking services to businesses and residents.
-Most of these are concentrated in barangays Balibago, Don Jose, Macabling, Pulong Santa Cruz, Santo Domingo, and Tagapo.

-Car dealerships

-A number of car brands have put up dealerships in Santa Rosa.
-Prominent car dealerships include Toyota, Chevrolet, Ford (Borromeo), Foton, Honda (ANC), Hyundai, Isuzu (Gencars), JMC, Kia, Mazda (Borromeo), MG Motor (Greenfield), Mitsubishi (Amcar), Nissan (Greenfield), Subaru (ANC), and Volkswagen (Greenfield).

-Furthermore, the Borromeo's Ford and Mazda have recently set up shops while two of the six ANC Group brands, Honda and Subaru, have branches in Santa Rosa.
+Townships such as Greenfield City, Nuvali, Eton City, and Sta.
+Elena City are also located in the Santa Rosa.

 Shopping malls

 The city host various shopping malls: SM City Santa Rosa, Robinsons Sta.
-Rosa, Ayala Malls Solenad, Walter Mart Santa Rosa, Walter Mart Santa Rosa Bel-Air, Victory Mall Santa Rosa, Target Mall, Vista Mall Sta.
-Rosa, Paseo Outlets (formerly and still commonly known as Paseo de Santa Rosa), Laguna Central, Arcadia, and Eton City Square.
-A new branch of CityMall in the city is currently under construction.
+Rosa, Ayala Malls Solenad (to be known as Ayala Malls Nuvali), Walter Mart Santa Rosa, Walter Mart Santa Rosa Bel-Air, Victory Mall Santa Rosa, Target Mall, Vista Mall Sta.
+Rosa, Paseo Outlets (formerly and still commonly known as Paseo de Santa Rosa), Laguna Central, Arcadia, Eton City Square, Sta.
+Rosa Town Center, and SRCC Southmall.
+A new CityMall branch, Sta.
+Rosa Gateway by Toplite, and SM Neo Verde are currently under construction.

 Industries and manufacturing

-Dubbed as the "Motor City of the Philippines" or "Detroit City of the Philippines", Santa Rosa is host to multinational automotive giants Nissan Motors Co., Ltd., Toyota Motor Corporation, and Mitsubishi – all contributing 95 percent of the country's automotive production.
+Dubbed as the "Motor City of the Philippines" or "Detroit City of the Philippines", Santa Rosa is host to multinational automotive giants Nissan, Toyota, and Mitsubishi – all contributing 95% of the country's automotive production.
 It is also the location for the headquarters of Santarosa Motor Works, Inc.

-Food conglomerate Monde Nissin Corporation, which manufactures Lucky Me! instant noodles and Monde biscuits, has a 14 ha manufacturing facility in the city.
-San Miguel Brewery and Magnolia also have a plant in the city.
+Food conglomerate Monde Nissin Corporation, which manufactures Lucky Me! instant noodles and Monde biscuits, has a 14 ha manufacturing facility in barangay Balibago.
+San Miguel Brewery and Magnolia also have a plant in barangay Pulong Santa Cruz.
 Santa Rosa is also home to the largest plant of The Coca-Cola Company in the Philippines, situated next to the Santa Rosa Exit of South Luzon Expressway.
 In 2018, Santa Rosa became the new home of HAMBURG Trading Corporation's 7000 sqm facility that houses the company's warehouse, administration office, and state-of-the-art demo kitchen – all in one roof.

 Information technology

 Santa Rosa is aiming to be the next hub for the BPO industry.
 It is currently ranked 82nd in the world for its competitiveness in the Information Technology and Business Process Outsourcing services (IT-BPO) by the leading strategic advisory firm, THOLONS.
-BPO companies present in Santa Rosa are IQor, KGB, Teletech, IBM, Ubisoft, and Concentrix.
+BPO companies present in Santa Rosa are IQor, KGB, Teletech, IBM and Concentrix, mostly located in SM City Santa Rosa and Nuvali.